 Suspicious activity prompts large Yonkers police presence

 Police have been searching several Yonkers neighborhoods overnight because of what they describe as "suspicious activity."
-Police swarmed the area along Jervis Road and Tibbits Police swarmed the area along Jervis Road and Tibbits Brook Park around 1 a.m. today.
+Police swarmed the area along Jervis Road and Tibbits Police are investigating reports of suspicious activity or a suspicious person near Tibbits Brook Park.

 Start the conversation, or Read more at News12.com.